-Ben LaBolt is a partner at Bully Pulpit Interactive who oversees strategic communications services.
-He also co-founded The Incite Agency, which became part of BPI in 2016.
+Ben LaBolt is a partner at Bully Pulpit Interactive who oversees strategic communications services and manages integrated client teams.
+He co-founded The Incite Agency, which became part of BPI in 2016.

-He advises clients on how to transform their communications to be more integrated, targeted, and persuasive, reach beyond selling products by realizing a values based corporate vision, and help organizations under siege regain their reputation.
+He advises clients on how to transform their communications to break down barriers between paid, earned and owned in order to be more targeted and persuasive, reach beyond selling products by realizing a vision rooted in social impact, and help organizations under siege regain their reputation.

 Based in BPI's San Francisco office, LaBolt serves at the intersection of public affairs and the technology industry, helping brands understand how consumers, policymakers and regulators nationwide will respond to their products and services.
-He has advised high growth startups such as Airbnb, Uber and Sonos, established Fortune 500 companies like McDonald’s and Lilly, and major foundations like Bloomberg Philanthropies and the Laura and John Arnold Foundation.
+He has advised high growth startups such as Airbnb, Coinbase, Sonos, Thumbtack and Uber, established companies like Google, YouTube, McDonald’s and Lilly, and major foundations like Bloomberg Philanthropies, the Chan Zuckerberg Initiative, the Laura and John Arnold Foundation and the Emerson Collective.